 The combined birth control pill prevents pregnancy by stopping your body from ovulating.
 This means that your ovaries stop releasing eggs.
 With no eggs released, the chance of any sperm from your partner coming into contact with and fertilizing an egg drops to nearly zero.

 Normally, your uterus develops a thick lining to protect each egg and create a safe environment for pregnancy.
 This lining, called the endometrium, is shed during your period, creating a certain amount of blood flow.

 When you stop releasing eggs, the lining created by your uterus starts to get thinner, resulting in less bleeding and a shorter, lighter period.

 In fact, if you use a combined birth control pill, your “period” is actually just withdrawal bleeding — a type of bleeding that occurs as a result of lower hormone levels, not because of your body shedding the endometrium.

 Sometimes, you might not get a period at all after you start taking the pill.
 Instead, you might only experience mild spotting for a day or light bleeding during the days you take the inactive, no-estrogen pills.

-If you normally get a heavy or annoyingly long period, starting birth control can be a great way to make it easier to tolerate.
-It can also make cramps, discomfort and other PMS symptoms far less severe — something we’ve covered in more detail below.
+If you normally get a heavy or annoyingly long period, starting birth control may be a great way to make it easier to tolerate.
+It can also make cramps, discomfort and other PMS symptoms far less severe in some women — something we’ve covered in more detail below.

 Like we mentioned above, not only can the birth control shorten your period and make it more predictable, but it can also make cramps, abdominal bloating, painful breasts, constipation and other common PMS symptoms lighter and easier to tolerate.